 Military members and their family members are eligible for free entry at thousands of museums nationwide through the Blue Star Museums Program.
 More than 2,000 museums across the US have partnered with the military charity Blue Star Families, the Department of Defense, and the National Endowment for the Arts, to offer free admission to our nation’s service members, including members of the Guard and Reserves, and their families.
-Free admission at participating museums runs from Memorial Day, May 30, through Labor Day, September 5, 2016.
-This is the seventh year of the annual program.
+Free admission at participating museums runs Saturday, May 16, 2020, Armed Forces Day, and ends on Monday, September 7, 2020, Labor Day.
+This is the 11th year of the annual program.

 Blue Star Museums Program

 The goal of the Blue Star Museums program is to help servicemembers and their families enjoy our nation’s national heritage and learn more about their new communities after completing a military move.

 Participating Museums: There are more than 2,000 participating museums, which are located in all 50 states, Washington D.C., Puerto Rico, and the American Samoa.
 There are also a wide variety of museums participating, including museums that feature the fine arts, science museums, history museums, zoos, nature centers, and children’s museums.
 Many of these locations also offer military discounts throughout the year.

 You can find participating museums at the following link: www.arts.gov/national/blue-star-museums